 - 1 teaspoon nutmeg

 - Prep day before.
 Peel, core and thinly slice (1/8th-inch thick) the apples.
-Combine with sugar and spices in a crock pot.
-Cook on HIGH, COVERED for 5 hours, stirring occasionally.
+Combine with sugars and spices in a crock pot.
+Cook on HIGH, COVERED for 5 hours, stirring occasionally.3 lb. bag of granny smith apples, 100 g brown sugar, 100 g granulated sugar, 2 teaspoons ground cinnamon, 1 teaspoon ground nutmeg, 1/2 teaspoon ground cloves, 1/4 teaspoon salt, Pinch all-spice

 - After 5 hours, remove the cover and blend apples with an immersion blender until apples are completely smooth.

 - Add apple cider and vanilla extract, stir to combine.
-Cook on HIGH, UNCOVERED for another hour.
+Cook on HIGH, UNCOVERED for another hour.1/2 cup apple cider, 1 tablespoon vanilla extract

 - Cool completely before use.